 This framework measures the "signal strength" associated with each dataset.
 Within every question, the datasets with the weaker signals should be noted and further investigated.
 Communities should aim to have full-power resilience signals for most datasets and may want to concentrate efforts where there is limited signal strength.

-a resilient economy.
+Area of concern for a resilient economy.
 Data signals limited strength.